Dorset Joint Railway

 [Note: The wording on the GF end-plate is believed to read 'RAILWAY & GENERAL Eng Co Ltd NOTTINGHAM'.
 However the top line of the wording on the side of the catch-blocks appears to read 'McK & H W' (for McKenzie & Holland, Worcester.)
 It is possible therefore that the S&DJR constructed the lever-frame from an assortment of spare parts from their stores; alternatively it may be that the frame was supplied by RG&E originally, but the catch-blocks were replaced at a later date because of damage or wear.]

 After the opening of the colliery siding in 1900, there would appear to have been no further substantial change to the overall layout at Midsomer Norton for the remaining life of the station.
 The 1900 Inspection Report did include a reference to the fact that "discs have been ordered but not yet supplied for 10" (the existing points for the goods yard), which would seem to confirm that the original installation of 1886 had no ground signals.
 It is probable, but can not proven in the absence of any relevant correspondence, that ground signals were provided for the new siding in accordance with contemporary practice and the BoT may have requested that the existing siding be equipped at the same time.
-However it should be noted that subsequently SI 216 advised that a "new semaphore ground signal" would be provided in the 'six foot' on 17-June-1910 to control movements from the Down Main into the colliery siding (effectively signal 12PUSH in the diagrams above).
-It is not clear whether this was simply a relocation of the ground signal from outside the Down line into the 'six foot', a replacement of a signal already in that location or in fact the first provision of a signal at that point, in which case had the 1900 work actually included any ground signals for that siding?
+However it should be noted that subsequently SI 216 advised that a 'new semaphore ground signal' would be provided in the 'six foot' on 17-June-1910 to control movements from the Down Main into the colliery siding (effectively signal 12PUSH in the diagrams above).
+It is not clear whether this was simply a relocation of an existing ground signal from outside the Down line into the 'six foot', a replacement of a signal already in that location, or in fact the first provision of a signal at that point, in which case had the 1900 work actually included any ground signals for that siding?

 There are no Signal Instructions known for Midsomer Norton after No 216 and any later alterations have been identified (or deduced) only from other records.
 The signal diagrams shown below for 1930 and 1949 are almost identical to that for 1907.
 By 1949 the Down Advanced Starting (4) had been moved to the right-hand side of the line, probably to improve sighting of it by Down trains on the left-hand curve heading towards Chilcompton; the relocation date is unknown, but it may have occurred when the signal was renewed in 1933.
 The Down Starting (3) stood in an elevated position on the hillside above the high retaining wall adjacent to the Down Siding.